Siri-gh2/Siri-gh2.github.io/_posts/2025-11-21-python-day-2-print-variables-datatypes.md

 **Rules for Naming Variables**

-1.Must start with a letter or underscore (_)
+Must start with a letter or underscore (_)

-2.Cannot start with a number
+Cannot start with a number

-3.Case-sensitive (abc is different from ABC)
+Case-sensitive (abc is different from ABC)

-4.Cannot use Python keywords (if, for, while, etc.)
+Cannot use Python keywords (if, for, while, etc.)

-5.Cannot contain spaces
+Cannot contain spaces

-6.Cannot contain special characters like @, #, %, $
+Cannot include special characters like @, #, %, $

-Valid examples:
+Valid Examples
 abc = 50
 _name = "Siri"
 a_1 = "value"
 degmngjhabcnvjdsnvdjvvhv_jhnbsdjcnsdlkjncdlikcndslknc = 50

-Invalid examples:
+Invalid Examples
 8ab = 200          # SyntaxError
 ab@de = 59         # SyntaxError
 my variable = 10   # SyntaxError due to space

 **Data Types in Python**

-Python automatically detects the type of value stored.
+Python automatically determines the type of the value stored.

-Common data types:
+Common Data Types

-1.Integer
+Integer

-2.Float
+Float

-3.String
+String

-4.Boolean
+Boolean

-5.Complex
+Complex

 Examples
 a = 100